If road crime was treated as real crime …

 Sentencing reform is long overdue

-Sentencing guidelines for causing death by driving were last consulted on in 2007.
+Sentencing guidelines for causing death by driving were last consulted on in 2007 before the most recent call in 2022.
 The Sentencing Council began reviewing the sentences given for causing death and serious injury but this research was put on hold when the MoJ began discussing changes to the causing death and serious injury driving offences.